Haas leaves Wimbledon with heavy heart but bag full of memories

 Shoulders, elbows and hips have all needed medical attention at various times, but that has not prevented the patched-up German playing some of his best tennis late in his career.

-What he is capable of producing was in evidence just three weeks ago when, ranked 302, he stunned the sporting world by humbling Federer in the first round of the grasscourt tournament in Stuttgart.
+What he is capable of producing was in evidence just three weeks ago when, ranked 302, he stunned the sporting world by humbling Federer in the second round of the grasscourt tournament in Stuttgart.

 That result earned Haas the bragging rights of being the lowest-ranked player to beat the 18-times grand slam champion since 1999 -- but it carried little weight at Wimbledon on Monday.